SwayaanTechnologies/Langchain/README.md

 ![rag](img/saage.webp)

 1. **Loading:** this refers to getting your data from where it lives — whether it’s text files, PDFs, another website, a database, or an API — into your pipeline.
-LlamaHub provides hundreds of connectors to choose from.

 2. **Spliting:** If we were to use these large sections, then we’d be inserting a lot of noisy/unwanted context and because all LLMs have a maximum context length, we wouldn’t be able to fit too much other relevant context.
 So instead, we’re going to split the text within each section into smaller chunks.
 Intuitively, smaller chunks will encapsulate single/few concepts and will be less noisy compared to larger chunks.